Does the Feigel effect break the first law?

-Feigel's idea is a very interesting one and has stimulated several theoretical investigations (e.g. van Tiggelen {\it et al} 2005, van Tiggelen {\it et al} 2006, Shen {\it et al} 2006, Birkeland \& Brevik 2007, Obukhov \& Hehl 2008, Kawka {\it et al} 2010, Croze 2012, Rikken \& van Tiggelen 2011, Silveirinha \& Maslovski 2012).
-It should be remarked that Feigel's original proposal amounts to considering a magnetoelectric (ME) liquid that fills all of space away from boundaries.
-The magnetoelectric response of the fluid is induced by applying strong perpendicular electric and magnetic fields, which also need to permeate all space if one is to avoid introducing field gradients and boundaries.
-This unbounded scenario is not experimentally realistic, but some theoretical analyses have considered it concluding that the Feigel effect vanishes when the theory is properly regularised (van Tiggelen {\it et al} 2005, van Tiggelen {\it et al} 2006).
-In alternative to effectively ME liquids, one can instead consider solid slabs whose magnetoelectricity can be induced by application of cooling and a smaller magnetic field (Jung \etal, 2004).
-Obukhov \& Hehl (2008) considered the abstraction of such magnetoelectroelectric systems, evaluating the net force on an infinite slab of finite thickness it semi-classically.
-They predict a nonzero force for light on a magnetoelectric (real photons, e.g. due to counter propagating laser beams hitting the slab from both sides), but that this force vanishes for slabs in a vacuum.
-Other theoretical proposals consider magnetoelectric media sandwiched between parallel metal plates (Casimir geometries) (Birkeland \& Brevik 2007, van Tiggelen {\it et al} 2006, Silveirinha \& Maslovski 2012).
-This allows a regularisation of the theory without introducing a cut-off, but any predictions that have been made for momenta remain unmeasurably small (van Tiggelen {\it et al} 2006).
-Only two investigations support the existence of a Feigel effect, on top of Feigel's original proposal.
-The first is my own analysis of realistic bounded steady Feigel effect.
-I have provided an alternative derivation Feigel's result, and a new expression for the vacuum stress on an ME liquid which I use to make an experimentally observable prediction (Croze, 2012).
-The second is microscopic theory by Kawka {\it et al} (2010) who predicted a finite momentum transfer in a gas.
-The only experimental test of a Feigel effect is by Rikken \& van Tiggelen (2011) who considered ME media in oscillating fields.
-They rule out my correction of the effect originally predicted by Feigel, and state that QED prediction by Kawka {\it et al} (2010) was too small to be measured.
+The Feigel effect is a very interesting idea and has stimulated several recent theoretical investigations \cite{vanTiggelenetal06, Shenetal06, BirkelandBrevik07, ObukhovHehl08, KawkavanTiggelen10, Croze12, RikkenvanTiggelen11, SilveirinhaMaslovski12}.
+The original proposal by Feigel amounts to considering a magnetoelectric (ME) liquid that fills all of space, away from boundaries.
+The magnetoelectric response of the fluid is induced by applying strong perpendicular electric and magnetic fields, which also need to permeate all space to avoid introducing field gradients and boundaries.
+Though the unbounded scenario is not experimentally realistic, some theoretical analyses have considered it concluding that the Feigel effect should vanishes when the QED theory is properly regularised \cite{vanTiggelenetal05, vanTiggelenetal06}.
+In alternative to effectively magnetoelectric liquids, one can instead consider solids whose magnetoelectricity can be induced by application of cooling and weak magnetic fields \cite{Jungetal04}.
+Obukhov \& Hehl \cite{ObukhovHehl08} considered these, evaluating the net force on an infinite magnetoelectric slab of finite thickness semi-classically.
+They predict a nonzero force for light on a magnetoelectric slab (real photons, e.g. due to counter propagating laser beams hitting the slab from both sides), but calculate that this force on slabs in a vacuum should vanish.
+Other theoretical proposals consider magnetoelectric media sandwiched between Casimir-style parallel metal plates \cite{BirkelandBrevik07, vanTiggelenetal06, SilveirinhaMaslovski12}.
+This allows a regularisation of the theory without introducing a cut-off as in the original Feigel theory, but predictions that have been made for momenta using these theories remain unmeasurably small \cite{vanTiggelenetal06}.
+Only two investigations have considered realistically measureable Feigel effects.
+The first is my own analysis of a realistic bounded steady Feigel effect, where I provide an alternative derivation Feigel's result, and a new expression for the vacuum stress on an magnetoelectric liquid, used to make experimentally observable prediction \cite{Croze12}.
+The second is the microscopic theory by Kawka and vanTiggelen \cite{KawkavanTiggelen10} who formulated a non relativistic QED theory of harmonic oscillator in crossed electric and magnetic fields, predicting finite momentum transfer.
+The only experimental test of a Feigel effect is by \cite{RikkenvanTiggelen11} who considered gases of atoms with magnetoelectric responses caused by oscillating perpendicular electric and magnetic fields, as in the Feigel proposal.
+Rikken \& van Tiggelen \cite{RikkenvanTiggelen11} rule out my correction to the transient effect originally predicted by Feigel, and state that their measurements are not sufficiently sensitive to test their own prediction \cite{KawkavanTiggelen10}: momentum transfer is dominated by the classical Abraham force contribution.
+No attempts to experimentally observe macroscopic Feigel effects, as I have proposed \cite{Croze12}, have yet been made.